Peter Wyngarde: Later career

 In May 1972, Wyngarde was on stage at the Metro, Bourke Street, Melbourne, playing the title role in the first Australian production of Simon Gray's Butley.
 His performance got glowing reviews, and on 1 June The Stage reported that he had "scored a big hit", but nevertheless the play had a shorter run than was hoped.

 With Stanley Baker, Max Bygraves, Dickie Henderson, Cliff Michelmore, and Ron Moody, Wyngarde took part in a fund-raising lunch on 24 November 1972 to gather donations for children's charities.

 On 5 January 1973, Wyngarde, Rolf Harris, and Katie Boyle were the judges in a television contest staged in Liverpool called "Miss TV Europe", which was won by Sylvia Kristel.
 Wyngarde chaired the panel and presented the prizes.
 From 22 January, he was back on stage, appearing for a week at the Royal Shakespeare Theatre, Stratford-upon-Avon, in Mother Adam by Charles Dyer, playing Adam, a middle-aged museum attendant living with his crippled mother, played by Hermione Baddeley.

 At the end of January, this play went on tour, going next to the Playhouse, Weston-super-Mare, and then in February on to Glasgow.
 The Scotsman commented drily that "Peter Wyngarde has another try at breaking away from his image".

+In the early 1970s, under the name of John Macaulay, Wyngarde wrote a play, Chameleons, later renamed as Boy.

 Wyngarde had said in 1972 that he had a "great wish to do a musical".
 On 21 June 1973, a front-page story in The Stage announced a major tour of a revival of the musical The King and I, with Wyngarde playing the King of Siam and Sally Ann Howes in the part of Anna.
 This show was launched at the Forum Theatre, Billingham, at the end of June, and for a publicity stunt Wyngarde and Howes sailed up the River Thames and under Tower Bridge in a Chinese junk, in costume.
 The show went to Birmingham, Glasgow, Hull, Leeds, Manchester, and Nottingham, and arrived at the Adelphi Theatre in the West End on 10 October 1973.
 It ran until 25 May 1974, clocking up a total of 260 performances.